Thrillberg/elixir-books-notes/basics.md

 nil
 ```

+# Difference Between Keyword Lists and Maps

-**DIFFERENCE BETWEEN KEYWORD LIST AND MAP**: Maps allow only one entry for a particular key, whereas keyword lists allow the key to be repeated.
+Maps allow only one entry for a particular key, whereas keyword lists allow the key to be repeated.

 How to Choose Between Maps and Keyword Lists:
 * If you want to pattern-match against the contents.
   Map.